shrutiiaroraaa/Ultimate-WebDevelopment-Guide/README.md

     Making content Pretty - CSS
     Add some Interactivity - JavaScript

 ## Authors

     @shrutiiaroraaa

  ## Contributing

 If you are following the 100 Days and want to add your own repository here – great!
 Please fork this repository, change this README to add your links, then open a pull request.

-Day #0: Before we start
+## Day #0: Before we start

-Before we start our daily progress, let me give you the tools & resources which I will be using/follwing for the daily learning during the whole challenge.
+Before we start our daily progress, let me give you the tools & resources which is required for  daily learning during the whole challenge.

 Tools:
 Code Editor: Visual Studio Code